gkotian/gkotian.github.io/travels/_posts/2010-02-22-wrapping-up-siem-reap.md

 title: Wrapping up Siem Reap
 categories:
 - Cambodia
-excerpt: Paul and Juli had gone their own ways, Talita had gone on ahead to Phnom Penh, and Echo seemed to have totally disappeared from the scene; so I had to wrap up the last few temples on my list by myself.
 ---

 Paul and Juli had gone their own ways, Talita had gone on ahead to Phnom Penh,